aridaibordon/inversion-tracker/README.md

 ## Features

 ### In progress
-* Compare daily earnings with a selection of indexes and stocks.
 * Create monthly documents.
+* Add BTC and ETH wallet tracker for some given public address.

 ### Raw ideas
-* Add BTC and ETH wallet tracker for some given public address.
 * Create web server and application.
 * Add more brokers (eToro, Interactive Brokers).
 * Unify bot service and database.

 ### Completed
+* Compare daily earnings with a selection of indexes and stocks (01/22).
-* Add weekly reports with custom plots.
+* Add weekly reports with custom plots (01/22).
-* Migrate from sqlite to postgreSQL.
+* Migrate from sqlite to postgreSQL (12/21).
+*